 If someone is found guilty of driving under the influence, their sentence may involve community service, counseling, and/or online education classes to help minimize any risks moving forward.
 Participating in these activities can help individuals get back on track and pave a healthier future for themselves.

-While receiving a DUI can be frustrating, it can jump start a positive cycle of change for yourself and those around you.
+While receiving a DUI for the first time can be frustrating, it can jump start a positive cycle of change for yourself and those around you.

 Learn the 11 ways to cut down on drinking.